jden/jsw/README.md

 ## FAQ

-### Why would I use JavaScript Standard Style?
+### Why would I use JavaScript Whatever Style?

-The beauty of JavaScript Standard Style is that it's simple.
+The beauty of JavaScript Whatever Style is that it's simple.
 No one wants to maintain multiple hundred-line style configuration files for every module/project they work on.
 Enough of this madness!